BMus (Hons) Contemporary Music Performance & Production

 The music industry has changed.
 Today’s successful musicians are multi-instrumentalists who can produce their own music, manage their own projects and capitalise on their online channels.

-This course is aimed at producing versatile, musically-literate graduates with the skills, theoretical knowledge and networks needed to develop lasting careers as professional musicians.
+The BMus hons Contemporary Music Performance Course is aimed at producing versatile, musically literate graduates with the skills, theoretical knowledge and networks needed to develop lasting careers as professional musicians.